What is an Uncontested Divorce?

-Our Texas divorce documents are designed for an uncontested divorce (also known as no-contest divorce or mutual divorce).
+Our Texas divorce forms are designed for an uncontested divorce (also known as agreed divorce or mutual divorce).
 An uncontested divorce exists when: (1) your spouse agrees to the terms of the divorce decree (this is accomplished by obtaining his/her signature on the actual divorce decree that will be presented to the court at the prove-up hearing); or (2) your spouse fails to file a written response in the divorce proceeding.

-An uncontested divorce may exist even if you anticipate having arguments or disputes.
+An uncontested or agreed divorce may exist even if you anticipate having arguments or disputes.
 The key to having an uncontested divorce and thus saving thousands of dollars is to resolve your differences before the court signs the divorce decree.
 If the divorce decree presented to the court includes the signature of each spouse, the court will not need to have a trial to determine the terms of the divorce decree.

 Most people don't realize that a divorce is a lawsuit.
 Therefore, if you decide not hire a lawyer, please make sure you have access to good uncontested divorce forms AS WELL AS step-by-step instructions.